diwako/diwako_cbrn/README.md

 Array of strings, warning: CaSeSeNsItiVe!\
 Array of backpacks which are to be considered oxygen tanks.\
-Default: Array containing only the self contained oxygen tank
+Default: Array containing only the self-contained oxygen tank

 ### cbrn_suits

 Array of strings, warning: CaSeSeNsItiVe!\
-Array of facewear/goggles which are to be considered gasmasks.
+Array of uniforms which are to be considered cbrn suits.
 Default: Array of all Vanilla CBRN suits

 ### cbrn_threatMeterItem

-String of itemname that should be considered as threatmeter item.\
+String of item name that should be considered as threat meter item.\
 Default: "ACE_microDAGR"

 ### cbrn_maxOxygenTime